 From 1 January 2018, the Retirement Villages Act 2016 (SA) governs retirement villages in South Australia, from entering into residence contracts, to meetings and consultation, residence rules, termination and exit entitlements.

-For more information on retirement housing, see also Office for the Ageing's booklet Retirement Villages: Information for Residents and Prospective Residents.
+For more information on retirement housing, see also Office for Ageing Well's booklet Retirement Villages: Information for Residents and Prospective Residents.

 Features of Retirement Villages